martinovzky/YoLo/README.md

 ### Tips for Better Performance

+- A computer with a powerfull GPU for better inference
 - Adequate lighting improves detection accuracy
 - Minimize background clutter for better results
 - Position items so they are clearly visible and not obscured